harshsobhashana/summerinternship2024_D23IT166/README.md

 -> Had a meet with sir in which new task has been assigned for the admin panel.Had started working on that.

 7/6/2024 - 8/6/2024
 -> Included the requested components in the admin panel and had meet with HR for the review.

+10/6/2024 - 11/6/2024
+-> Code was improved in accordance with the review that was received from the HR for any future adjustments

+12/6//2024
+-> Following a few minor adjustments, the HR department requested that the customer need the login and forgot password pages to be included.

+13/6/2024
+-> Had a last meeting with HR to go over all the updates and modifications and to complete the admin panel.